 Chronic fatigue is a term that means fatigue which lasts for a long period of time.

-Patients with CFS often have difficulty carrying out simple activities of daily living.
+Patients with CFS/ME often have difficulty carrying out simple activities of daily living.
 Quality of life with chronic fatigue syndrome can be severely compromised; in severe cases the patient can be confined to bed.

 Fibromyalgia and irritable bowel syndrome are conditions that are often considered to be related to chronic fatigue syndrome.